AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | ai, use, student        | 5         | -0.14        |
 | tesla, autopilot, driver| 5         | -0.24        |

-"ai, google, image" with a subjectivity score of -0.08 is more subjective.
+"ai, google, image" with a subjectivity score of -0.08 is more subjective and sensational.
 This suggests that the coverage may involve more opinions, interpretations, or emotional language. "tesla, autopilot, driver" with a subjectivity score of -0.24 is relatively more objective.

 A case in 2016 where Google image searches of "three black teenagers" resulted in mostly mugshot images whereas Google image searchers of "three white teenagers" consisted of mostly stock images, suggesting a racial bias in Google's algorithm.
 Thus, it indicates the poor coverage of visual data processing and technology.